kjergens/polyfun-1.1.0/README.md

 * New getters and setters to reflect new variable names.
 (The old ones were not removed, but marked deprecated.)
 * Simplified "if (cond) return true else return false" to "return cond"
 * For objects that used default constructor then set the attributes separately, changed to use a constructor that sets all the attributes.
-* Statement that appeared in all if-if-else-else blocks, were pulled out of if block.
+* Statement that appeared in all if-if-else-else blocks were pulled out of if block.
-* To copy arrays, eeplaced a for-loop with System.arraycopy
+* To copy arrays, replaced a for-loop with System.arraycopy
 * Added toString methods
 * Marked methods with old names as deprecated
 * Added Junit tests